-- 1.No license is required to practice life coaching in Alabama — life coach certification is voluntary but strongly recommended
+- 1.No license is required to become a certified life coach in Alabama — certification is voluntary but strongly recommended for credibility

 - 2.Life coaches in Alabama earn an average of $49,235/year, below the national average of $54,000